zgub/pexync/README.md

 1. checksum core concepts done, still have to understand the rolling adler32
 1. let's first do the local sync and add remote later on

+## Scenarios

+- blockSize = 4
+ N N M M M M
+[       ] does not match, do nothing, adds to the oldBuff [       ] does not match, add N to buffer
+    [       ] does match, add match to the buffer and seeks + blocksize